 This is one of the top 7 best tips to improve table tennis fast.
 Honestly, it’s not difficult to learn new service and practice it to make your game progress by at least 20%.
-See further examples of what services to practice on.
+See further examples of what services to practice.

-The good side of this exercise is that you can train on your own without a partner.
+The good side of this exercise is that you can train independently without a partner.

 You can use a box of training balls cheaper than professional ones and use them only for practice services.
 After training, at home, if you have a table tennis table or in a club, prepare a box with balls and practice the service without anyone returning the balls to you.

 Each table tennis player knows individually the specific serves he has learned.
-In any case, we will list a few examples as ideas that you could bring to your matches.
+We will list a few examples as ideas that you could bring to your matches.

 Types of table tennis services

-- Long and fast services (Here, it is important to have a surprise factor.
+- Long and fast services (Here, it is essential to have a surprise factor.
 You will achieve this by taking a position as if giving a short service.
 At the last moment, make a quick move like a forehand drive and a clean ball towards the opponent.
-Also, the ball must fall as close to you as possible and the table line so that it falls on the opponent’s part as close as possible to the end of the table and the line.)
+Also, the ball must fall as close to you as possible and the table line to fall on the opponent’s part as close as possible to the end of the table and the line.)

-- Forehand service that goes to the side of the table (Just like with pimples, you just have to lower the top of the racket all the way down to get the trajectory of the ball that will go towards the sideline of the table to the opponent’s side.
+- Forehand service that goes to the side of the table (Like with pimples, you have to lower the top of the racket down to get the ball’s trajectory that will go towards the sideline of the table to the opponent’s side.
 This service can make the opponent go all the way to the other side, and you then have the whole space to transfer the ball to the other side, which is empty.)

 - Reverse pendulum serves (It’s a little more complicated but very effective.
 See how it performs in the Table Tennis Skills for Advanced Players section.)

-This is more of a psychological factor, but believe me, it greatly affects the match’s final outcome.
-Many table tennis players don’t think about it, so they just play to pass the ball as soon as possible.
+This is more of a psychological factor, but it dramatically affects the match’s outcome.
+Many table tennis players don’t think about it, so they play to pass the ball as soon as possible.
 However, the break between points affects you very well.

 Firstly, if you are impressed by the last point, you have little time to plan the next point calmly.